 - Mini chocolate chips – add more sweetness without taking these overboard

-Toasting the oats, coconut, and seeds really does intensify and deepen the flavors.
-But if the oven simply isn't an option, you could also try toasting them on the stovetop in a cast-iron skillet just until they smell fragrant.
+This is a no-bake recipe, but if I often toast the oats, coconut, and seeds in a 300°F oven for about 15 minutes at the start.
+It really helps to intensify and deepen the flavors.
+You could also try toasting them on the stovetop in a cast-iron skillet just until they smell fragrant.

 Have the kids help make these gf bites

-- Watch out for hot ingredients – I love to toast my oats, shredded coconut, and seeds when I make these gf power balls, but you can skip this step to make this a truly no-bake oatmeal energy balls recipe.
+- Watch out for hot ingredients – I love to toast my oats, shredded coconut, and seeds when I make these gf protein balls, but you can skip this step to make this a truly no-bake oatmeal energy balls recipe.
 Should you decide to go through with the toasting, just make sure your ingredients have completely cooled before letting the little ones handle them.

 - Wash hands before mixing and rolling – I don't see the need to use a food processor to make these gluten free peanut butter balls — mixing by hand is rather quick and easy.
 As kiddos may accidentally lose their grip on the mixing spoon (or purposely do so to get a taste of that yummy batter), make sure that they wash their hands thoroughly before starting.

 - Don't worry about making a mess – It's a fact of life that when you have kids in the kitchen, there's going to be the potential for a mess.
 As you can easily contain this mess to a table or counter, don't let this bother you.
 This batter is perfectly safe for licking off fingers, and the ingredients will clean up easily with a damp sponge.
-Of course, if you really don't have the time for a mess, you can also plop the mixed ingredients into a pan, firmly flatten, and then refrigerate.
-After an hour, pull out the pan and use a knife to cut up some homemade energy bars.

-Use a cookie scoop for perfect portions
+Use a spring-loaded cookie scoop for perfect portions

 Eyeing up the protein bites dough and pinching off pieces is a perfectly legitimate way to divvy up the batter.
-But if you want more consistent sizing across your gluten free energy balls, use an ice cream or cookie scoop.
+But if you want more consistent sizing across your energy balls, use an ice cream or cookie scoop.

 Refrigerate the dough before rolling